Codecademy/docs/content/javascript/concepts/loops/loops.md

 ---
-Title: 'Loops'
+Title: "Loops"
-Description: 'A loop is a programming tool that is used to repeat a set of instructions.
+Description: "A loop is a programming tool that is used to repeat a set of instructions.
 Iterate is a generic term that means “to repeat” in the context of loops.
-A loop will continue to iterate until a specified condition, commonly known as a stopping condition, is met.'
+A loop will continue to iterate until a specified condition, commonly known as a stopping condition, is met."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Loops'
+  - "Loops"
-  - 'While'
+  - "While"
-  - 'For'
+  - "For"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A loop is a programming tool that is used to repeat a set of instructions.
 Iterate is a generic term that means “to repeat” in the context of loops.
 A loop will continue to iterate until a specified condition, commonly known as a stopping condition, is met.